Want to know which Hyundai Kona years excel and which fall short?

 - An optional 175-hp 1.6L Turbo GDI for those craving more oomph

-These engines paired up with a 6-speed automatic or a 7-speed Dual Clutch Transmission, depending on which you selected.
+These engines paired up with a 6-speed automatic or a 7-speed Dual Clutch Transmission, depending on which you chose.

 By 2021, Hyundai elevated their safety game.
 They made forward collision-avoidance assist and lane-keeping assist standard features.
-Outstanding move, Hyundai!
+Excellent move, Hyundai!

 And let’s not forget the electric Kona.
-With its 201-hp electric motor and up to 258 miles of range, it became a significant rival in the competitive EV market.
+With its 201-hp electric motor and up to 258 miles of range, it became a major rival in the fierce EV market.

 These years hit the ideal spot – balancing performance, cutting-edge safety features, and improved reliability.